Rubén Castro: Las Palmas return

 On 13 July 2018, after cutting ties with Betis, the 37-year-old Castro returned to Las Palmas on a two-year contract.
 He scored 15 times in the second division in each of his seasons.

 Cartagena

 Castro agreed to a one-year deal at second-division newcomers FC Cartagena on 12 September 2020.
 He scored 19 goals during the season, as they avoided relegation.

 The following campaign, as the team again managed to stay afloat, Castro scored 20 times.

 Málaga

-On 7 July 2022, aged 41, Castro signed a one-year contract with Málaga CF.
+On 7 July 2022, aged 41, Castro signed for one year with Málaga CF. In June 2023, following the club's second-tier relegation in spite of his ten goals, he left after his contract expired.

+Castro retired on 7 June 2024.

+International career

+Castro earned six caps for Spain at under-21 level.
+On 19 November 2002, he scored two of his four goals in a 7–1 friendly rout of Bulgaria held in Guadix.

 Personal life

 Castro's two older brothers – Rubén was the youngest of five siblings – Guillermo and Alejandro, were also footballers.
 At one point in their careers, they also represented Las Palmas.

 In 2013, his fiancée pressed charges against him for domestic violence.
 He was released on bail and, two years later, Betis fans offered chants of support to the footballer.